Frequently Asked Questions (FAQ)

 Question:

-Can I apply when not already studying at the UZH?
+Can I apply if I am not yet studying at the UZH?

 Answer:

-No. Starting in HS 24 (2024 Fall Semester) only students already registered at UZH can apply for the DSI Minor Digital Skills.
-The application is only open to students who are currently completing their bachelor’s degree at UZH (by the end of the FS/2024 Spring Semester) and intend to pursue their master’s degree at UZH (starting from HS/2024 Fall Semester).
-It's also available to current master students at UZH who plan to change their Master Minor (by HS/2024 Fall Semester).
+No. Only students enrolled at the University of Zurich can apply for the DSI Minor/LAO Digital Skills starting in Fall Semester 2025 (HS 25).
+The application is open to students currently completing their bachelor’s degree at UZH, who will graduate by the end of the Spring semester 2025 and intend to pursue their master’s degree at UZH (starting HS25).
+UZH Master’s students who wish to change their current minor may also apply for the DSI Minor/LAO Digital Skills program.

-While Studying: Questions regarding the study path and content
+During your studies: Questions about the study path and content

 Question: